 As soon as you are done with the choice, you’ll need to provide your website title or brand name.
 Finally, you’ll be redirected to the template selection page, where you will be able to pick one of the available themes for further customization (you can change it later without losing your content).
 This will take you to the website builder itself.
 Now, all you need to build your site is your content.
 Personalization settings are simple and well-organized.
 The entire process of website set up takes a couple of minutes only and is not complicated at all.

-Mozello does support inline editing, but it doesn’t support drag-and-drop.
-You can rearrange your content through changing content layout styles and designs, but you can’t change the position of individual elements.
-This restriction allows Mozelllo users to switch templates anytime without breaking the website.
+Mozello does support inline editing, but it doesn’t offer standard drag-and-drop options.
+You can rearrange your content through changing layout styles and designs, but you can’t change the positions of individual elements.
+This restriction allows Mozello users to switch templates anytime without breaking the website.